MarkTiborM/TibbyTerminal/README.md

 In this case I am making it output "tibby >" in red to symbolize the tibby terminal is ready for command input and "Simulated command:" to show for the testing purposes what the user input was.
 So far, we need to allocated 1024 bytes for a line of input, use fget() to read from the standard input and return a point to the input string to show our request went through.
 We also have split_lines() to break the input command into arguments.
-To add on, of coarse we have our main loop function that reads the input from the user and passes it to the command runner + frees the allocated memory after each command until one input has been completed (status == 0).
+To add on, of coarse we have our loop function that reads the input from the user and passes it to the command runner + frees the allocated memory after each command until one input has been completed (status == 0).
 This version of the code is just to test everything before we can start reading the user commands.

 ## Shell Initialization and Testing: